aysegulpekel/algorithm-exercises/README.md

 ## How is the solution?

-There are three approaches for this problem you can find with this module.
+There are three approaches with this module.

 ### 1.Recursive Solution

 Computes precisely Fibonacci’s definition of *F(n)* which is;

 *F(n) = F(n-1) + F(n-2)*